-- Look for anything that concerns you, such as signs of a severe allergic reaction, very high fever, or behavior changes.
+Look for anything that concerns you, such as signs of a severe allergic reaction, very high fever, or unusual behavior.

 Signs of a severe allergic reaction can include hives, swelling of the face and throat, difficulty breathing, a fast heartbeat, dizziness, and weakness.
-These would start a few minutes to a few hours after the vaccination.
+These would usually start a few minutes to a few hours after the vaccination.

 What should I do?

-- If you think it is a severe allergic reaction or other emergency that can't wait, call 9-1-1 or get the person to the nearest hospital.
-Otherwise, call your doctor.
+If you think it is a severe allergic reaction or other emergency that can't wait, call 9-1-1 or get to the nearest hospital.
+Otherwise, call your health care provider.

 Afterward, the reaction should be reported to the Vaccine Adverse Event Reporting System (VAERS).
-Your doctor might file this report, or you can do it yourself through the VAERS website or by calling 1-800-822-7967.
+Your doctor should file this report, or you can do it yourself through the VAERS website, or by calling 1-800-822-7967.

-VAERS is only for reporting reactions.
-They do not give medical advice.
+VAERS does not give medical advice.

 How can I learn more?

-Review Date 4/15/2016
+Review Date 2/13/2018

-Updated by: David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Updated by: David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.